Guitar lessons near me in San Antonio, TX

 Importance of Groove and Feel

-Tomás taught about 2 months ago
+Tomás taught 2 months ago

 The Student practiced a four-note pattern exercise in the pentatonic scale, worked on muting and strumming techniques, and began learning a new song's introduction.
 Homework includes practicing the pentatonic exercise, continuing work on "Starship Syncopation," and exploring the new song for enjoyment and improvisation.
 The Tutor will provide additional materials, including the song's chords and a video demonstration.